 That inconsistency needs attention.

 In any event, if we are looking at the ‘protection of the community’, that in itself is problematic given that insolvency per se imputes no unlawful conduct.
-But assuming that a person’s bankruptcy or directorship of an insolvent company is a matter of valid interest, credit reporting generally takes care of that, subject to privacy and related restrictions, and tax reporting is looming.
+But assuming that a person’s bankruptcy or their directorship of an insolvent company is a matter of valid interest, credit reporting generally takes care of that, subject to privacy and related restrictions, and tax reporting is looming.

 Again, directors have had an advantage here in that they have been able to in effect conceal their identity such that any serial liquidations are difficult to detect.
 That should change soon in Australia with the introduction of the director identity number (DIN); though other ruses remain available.